syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/EJ2_ASP.NETCORE/getting-started.md

 ### Business object (Employee information)

 Define Employee Information as JSON data.
-The following code example shows an employee array whose, `Name` is used as an unique identifier and `ReportingPerson` is used to identify the person to whom an employee report to, in the organization.
+The following code example shows an employee array whose `Name` is used as an unique identifier and `ReportingPerson` is used to identify the person to whom an employee reports to, in the organization.

 ```cs